Arnold & Son logo

-John Arnold was born in Cornwall in 1736 and became one of the most innovative watchmakers of his era.
-In 1764, he gained an introduction to King George III by presenting him with the smallest half-quarter repeater ever made, mounted in a ring.
-This established his reputation, and Arnold went on to create pioneering marine chronometers for the British Navy and Board of Longitude.
-His chronometer No. 3 accompanied James Cook on his second voyage in 1772.
+John Arnold, born in Cornwall in 1736, gained renown in 1764 by presenting King George III with the smallest half-quarter repeater ever made, mounted in a ring.
+He went on to produce pioneering marine chronometers for the British Navy - his No. 3 accompanied James Cook on his second voyage in 1772.
 Arnold held patents for the detent escapement, bimetallic compensated balance, and helical balance spring.
-He retired in 1796, transferring the company to his son John Roger Arnold (1769-1843), who continued as a predominant supplier to the Admiralty.
-After John Roger's death in 1843, the business was continued by Charles Frodsham until the mid-19th century.
+He retired in 1796, passing the company to his son John Roger Arnold, who became a principal chronometer supplier to the Admiralty.
 The brand was revived in 1995 by British Masters SA in Switzerland.
-In 2010, Arnold & Son joined Manufacture La Joux-Perret, and in 2012, the entire Prothor holding (including La Joux-Perret, Arnold & Son, and Prototec) was acquired by Citizen Watch Co. for approximately CHF 65 million.
+In 2010, Arnold & Son joined Manufacture La Joux-Perret, and in 2012, Citizen Watch Co. acquired the entire Prothor holding.
+Today, Arnold & Son's twenty-plus calibers are conceived, designed, developed, and produced by sister Manufacture La Joux-Perret in La Chaux-de-Fonds.

 PRICE SEGMENT